mauriziospaccialbelli/Make_XZ/README.md

 Thanks to the features and components of Make XZ, you can print most types of filaments, including technical/special.
 Any material that is being tested then added to the list of calibrated materials, we are creating a macro containing all the calibrated materials settings to quickly set up the materials.

-All projects born in 3dingegno.com are developed and maintained only with free software and opensource.
+All projects born by Maurizio Spaccialbelli are developed and maintained only with free software and opensource.
 Where we can use open hardware, for example openbuilds, duet wifi, ZPRep.

 Thanks to all free software and opensource projects around the globe.
 Special thanks to the community of [RepRap](http://forums.reprap.org/index.php), [Duet3d](https://www.duet3d.com/forum/), [FreeCAD](https://forum.freecadweb.org/), [OpenBuilds](http://openbuilds.org/).

-The Make XZ is a RepRap project born in 3dingegno.com from Maurino Web and Marco Spaccialbellli.
+The Make XZ is a RepRap project born by Maurizio Spaccialbelli(Maurino Web) and Marco Spaccialbelli.

+Support and follow the work of Maurizio Spaccialbelli on [Patreon](https://www.patreon.com/mauriziospaccialbelli)

 Sorry for bad english :-)